For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

 Ecological and social justice are the heart of sustainable economic legal practices.
 Over the past four years the Sustainable Global Economic Law (SGEL) research project has deepened our understanding of how global economic law regulates the economy to legitimize unsustainable practices, and what it can do to address them.
 It has done so through SGEL members' research, legal education renewals, high-profile international events, and collaboration with international and domestic legal networks.
-SGEL members work on a variety of cross-disciplinary issues from transnational climate litigation, the crises of care and gender inequalities, food governance, new technology, to new ways of thinking about economic law.
+SGEL members work on a variety of cross-disciplinary issues from transnational climate litigation, the crises of care and gender inequalities, food governance, law and technology, to new ways of thinking about private economic law.

 Flagship Projects